 API keys are sensitive.
 Please make sure you always transmit API keys over encrypted channels and never expose them to a different audience than the one they were designed for.
 Depending on the type of access grant an API key is authorized for, misuse can be dangerous and result in unauthorized access, modification, or deletion of data by a malicious user.

-If you are already a CARTO Engine user, you can manage your API keys through the user interface after logging in to your CARTO account.
-If you are not, you can either sign up for a 30-day Engine trial or contact our sales team to get full access to our development platform.
+If you are already a CARTO user, you can manage your API keys through the user interface after logging in to your CARTO account.
+If you are not, you can either sign up for a 14-day Professional plan trial or contact our sales team to get full access to our development platform.

 API keys are managed from your user profile.